 Points to Emphasize

-If you can, choose a more general fear such as loosing a close family member.
-Interviewers will easily sympathize, but you don’t have to reveal too much.
+If you can, choose a more general fear such as losing a close family member.
+Interviewers will easily sympathize, but you don't have to reveal too much.

 - Emphasize how you overcome your stated fear.

 - End on a positive note.

 If you are asked about a work-related fear, be honest with the hiring manager, but also try to stay away from negative responses.

 You can easily refocus the conversation to your strengths if you discuss how you took an initiative to combat and overcome your fears.